frontity/docs/docs/about/frontity-features.md

 The React team is working hard to release an async, “no-CPU-blocking” version and Frontity will be compatible with it.
 It is expected for Q2 2019.
 Once it is released, we expect to see a rise in the use of the React animation libraries available that will get the user experience to the next level.

-## 🔜 Coming soon

-Frontity is continuously looking to improve, so we are already working on some major \(and awesome\) features which will be available very soon.

-### 📱 Google AMP support with the same codebase

-Themes made with Frontity are able to render an AMP compatible version with the same React code and CSS used for the HTML version.

-### ✨ PWA and offline support

-Our themes work with the WordPress manifest to get full PWA compatibility out of the box.
-Frontity also uses **service workers** for caching assets, which allows your users to access previously visited content even when they are disconnected from the internet **without** any **extra configuration**.

-{% hint style="warning" %}
-🛠 Feature still under construction.
-[Feel free to ask](https://community.frontity.org/) any questions you might have.
-{% endhint %}

-### \*\*\*\*

 {% hint style="info" %}
 Still have questions?
 Ask [the community](https://community.frontity.org/)!
 We are here to help 😊